Nizare7/-SEHPC_DevOps_Part2_ElZiani_Fonnesu_Grassi/README.md

         exit
       '
 ```
-We can connect to the cluster with the ssh and sshpass commands to access using the password
+We can connect to the cluster with the ssh and sshpass commands to access using the password,
-which is again stored in Github Secrets, and using the -t flag we can write the commands to
+which is again stored in Github Secrets, and, using the -t flag, we can write the commands to
 use on the cluster interactive terminal, which will just wget the job.sh from our repo
 and run it.
 Job.sh is just a simple script that will downlaod the latest image.sif stored in our Sylabs
-repo ,run it and write the output and error in respective .txt files
+repo, run it and write the output and error in respective .txt files
 ```
 singularity pull library://mayhem/prova/maxmult:latest
 singularity run -C maxmult_latest.sif